 Manaslu circuit trek is about going around the world’s 8th tallest mountain namely Manaslu (8,156 m).
 Moreover, This trekking destination is very new in comparison to the other trekking destinations in Nepal.
-The gates of Manaslu circuit trek was open only after 1991.
+The gates of the Manaslu circuit trek were open only after 1991.
 Yet it remains a restricted area and requires a special permit.
-This trek is often compared with the Annapurna circuit trek of 1980’s and is an off the beaten trek within the reach of trekking enthusiasts.
+This trek is often compared with the Annapurna Circuit Trek of the 1980s and is an off the beaten trek within the reach of trekking enthusiasts.

 Manaslu circuit trek is the most incredible and challenging off the beaten path trek in Nepal in the current day.
-This trek alike Annapurna round offers amazing mountain view, untamed rugged terrain and a high pass of Larke La (5,100 m) but without the crowd and the cuisine from around the world.
-This trek offers spectacular terrain and showcases fascinating culture and people.
+This trek like the Annapurna round offers amazing mountain views, untamed rugged terrain, and a high pass of Larke La (5,100 m) but without the crowd and the cuisine from around the world.
+This trek offers spectacular terrain and showcases fascinating cultures and people.

 This is the home of not only one of the highest mountains in the world but also the rarest Nupri people.
-They are the descendant of 16th century Tibetans.
-Moreover, Manaslu circuit trekking is one of the most most beautiful trekking routes.
+They are descendants of 16th-century Tibetans.
+Moreover, the Manaslu circuit trekking is one of the most beautiful trekking routes.
 It offers natural scenes and Tibetan Buddhist culture around Manaslu.

 Book Manaslu Circuit Trekking with Karma Eco Adventure as your next adventure destination now!